ArielHorwitz/psprompt/README.md

 ```
-Generate colorful prompts for bash.
+Generate colorful prompts for the terminal.

 ## Generate the config:
 psprompt --generate > ~/.config/psprompt.toml